 Chiweenies have tiny bellies, which makes them prone to obesity.
 One thing you can do about that is carefully schedule a Chiweenie’s meals.
 Don’t overfeed your dog; always ensure you give top-quality dog food.

 In addition, a good exercise regime should keep the extra pounds at bay.
 Chiweenies have modest exercise needs and will do well with about 30 minutes of exercise daily with plenty of playtime in between.

 Chiweenies are prone to skin and food allergies.
 Skin allergies are either caused by flea bites, low-quality food, or environmental allergens like pollen or dust.

 - Small red spots or a coagulated wound-like mark, especially on the belly

 - Flea bite marks, especially behind the ears and hips

 Dogs get food allergies, too, similar to humans.
 Some of the more common culprits of a dog food allergy are proteins found in beef, chicken, eggs, and dairy, as well as soy, gluten, and wheat.

-Food allergy symptoms can appear on your dog’s belly or anywhere on their skin.
+Food allergy symptoms can appear on your dog’s belly or anywhere on its skin.